DevOpsPlayground/Hands-on-with-Building-Cost-Efficient-Infrastructure-in-AWS-with-Terraform/lab_2/README.md

 https://registry.terraform.io/providers/hashicorp/archive/latest/docs/data-sources/archive_file
 https://docs.aws.amazon.com/lambda/latest/dg/welcome.html
 ### Create an API
 Now we need to tie it all together and create an API.
-We will use AWS API Gateway to do so and here is what we need to add to our configuration:
+We will use AWS API Gateway to do so and here is what we need to add to our configuration (`main.tf`):
 Create an API
 ```golang
 resource "aws_api_gateway_rest_api" "api" {